 Studies also show that cravings may change following any bariatric procedure.
 Not only do you eat less, but you feel less hungry overall, and your penchant for sweets and heavy carbs may become diminished or mitigated entirely.

 You’ll still be human, and you may still want chocolate cake or cookies now and again.
 This isn’t about depriving yourself.
 Everyone deserves an occasional treat.
 The problem is when those treats become habits.
 Bariatric surgery can help you break your bad habits, leading to improved health and self-control in the future.

 Ways to De-Stress That Don’t Involve Eating & Drinking

 Now for the nitty-gritty, the lifestyle tips you came for.

 The next time you want to reach for a drink or tasty reward, try the steps below instead.
-These may seem like oversimplified solutions to a bigger problem but give them a try anyhow.
+These may seem like oversimplified solutions to a bigger problem, but try them.
 These rudimentary habits have profound effects on the human body.

 Get Some Sun on Your Face

-Spending too much time indoors can often make us feel isolated, stressed, and depressed.
-Feeling the sun on our face makes your spirit sprout, and brings about a sense of euphoria, much like how a wilting plant reacts to the sun’s rays after spending too much time in the shade.
+Spending too much indoors often makes us feel isolated, stressed, and depressed.
+Feeling the sun on your face makes your spirit sprout and brings a sense of euphoria, much like how a wilting plant reacts to the sun’s rays after spending too much time in the shade.

-For at least ten minutes each day, get out and feel the sun on your forehead, cheeks, and chin.
-If you live in an area that doesn’t see much sunlight, look into investing in a lightbox that can put out the necessary lumens to light up your day, and ease your mind.
+Get out for at least ten minutes daily and feel the sun on your forehead, cheeks, and chin.
+If you live in an area that doesn’t see much sunlight, invest in a lightbox that can put out the necessary lumens to light up your day and ease your mind.